linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Diamond/Basis Trades and Treasury Market Illiquidity.md

 the specific collateral posted by hedge funds in support

-- f their sponsored borrowing in DVP.
+of their sponsored borrowing in DVP.

 Hedge Fund Repo Positions